Denzelle Good: Oakland / Las Vegas Raiders

 On December 3, 2018, Good was claimed off waivers by the Oakland Raiders.
 He started the final three games of the season at right guard in place of an injured Gabe Jackson.

 Good signed a one-year contract extension with the Raiders on March 2, 2019.
 He started five games at both guard spots in 2019 due to injuries.

 On January 9, 2020, Good signed a one-year contract extension with the Raiders.
 He was placed on the reserve/COVID-19 list by the team on October 22, 2020, and was activated two days later.

 Good re-signed with the Raiders on March 24, 2021, on a two-year contract.
 He suffered a torn ACL in Week 1 and was placed on season-ending injured reserve on September 14, 2021.

-Retirement

 On July 25, 2022, Good was placed on the reserve/retired list.

 Personal life

 Good was born on March 8, 1991, in Gaffney, South Carolina.
 He attended Gaffney High School, where he played football.

-On October 2, 2018, Good's younger brother, Overton, was killed in a drive-by shooting in Cherokee County, South Carolina, mobile home.
+On October 2, 2018, Good's younger brother, Overton, was killed in a drive-by shooting in Cherokee County, South Carolina.